 But I didn’t want to undo my progress, so I forged on, reducing my dosage to 5 milligrams over three months.
 Once I adjusted to this dose, it felt like a comfortable midpoint between panic-stricken and emotionally clogged.
 Still, I assumed I should continue tapering until I hit zero.
 There was just something so intriguing about the prospect of living without medication.

-Still, my doctor urged me to stay put for a while.
+But my doctor urged me to stay put for a while.
 If I wanted, I could resume tapering in a few months, or a few years, or whenever I stopped feeling like myself at my new, reduced dosage.
 By winter, 5 milligrams no longer felt right — but not in the way I’d hoped.
 Pummeled by the flu and the oppressive darkness of Minnesota in January, my anxiety came back in full force.

 I holed up in my room, terrified I’d never get better.
 After two months of debilitating anxiety, I did what I swore to myself I wouldn’t: I scheduled an appointment with my psychiatrist and begrudgingly increased my dosage to 10 milligrams.
 I felt like I was giving up my chance of being an emotionally authentic person, but my doctor wasn’t having it.